MehdiZonjy/json-transqlify/README.md

     - column: city
       value: $entity.address.city
 ```

 *$history:* if the transformer was part of multiple loaders pipeline, the `$history` can be used to access values transformed via a previous loader (more on this later)

 #### <a name="funcTransformer"></a>2.
-Func Transformer
+Custom Function Transformer
-A Custom function trasformer can be used by providing a file with a default exported function that should return a promise
+A Custom function trasformer can be used by providing a file with a default exported function that returns a Promise:
 ```js
 //custom-transformer.js
 const func = ({$entity, $history, $conn}) => {